department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits/champva.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="spouse">A surviving spouse who’s currently remarried</button>
       <div id="spouse" class="usa-accordion-content">
-        <p><b>If you’re the surviving spouse of a qualifying CHAMPVA sponsor and you remarry before age 55,</b> you no longer qualify for CHAMPVA as of midnight on the date of your remarriage.</p>
+        <p><strong>If you’re the surviving spouse of a qualifying CHAMPVA sponsor and you remarry before age 55,</strong> you no longer qualify for CHAMPVA as of midnight on the date of your remarriage.</p>
-        <p><b>If you remarry on or after your 55th birthday,</b> you can keep your CHAMPVA benefits.</p>
+        <p><strong>If you remarry on or after your 55th birthday,</strong> you can keep your CHAMPVA benefits.</p>
       </div>
     </li>
     <li>